Vantasin/Authentik/README.md

    >  - From the **Certificate** dropdown select your `*.example.com` certificate
    >  - Enable **Force SSL** to redirect all HTTP → HTTPS

-- **Initial Setup:** When you first access the web interface, you will be prompted to create an admin account.
+- **Initial Setup:** To start the initial setup, navigate to `https://authentik.example.com/if/flow/initial-setup/`.
+When you first access the web interface, you will be prompted to create an admin account.

 ---